 Sunday, January 24, 2021- 1PM

-Performers for this event will be chosen from the PTC Young Artist Recital Program by the panel of adjudicators
+Performers for the masterclass were chosen from the PTC Young Artist Recital Program by the panel of adjudicators

 THIS EVENT IS FREE AND OPEN TO THE PUBLIC